nigelrodrigues15/Stocs/README.md

 ![News](https://github.com/nigelrodrigues15/Stocs/blob/master/app/assets/images/News.png "News")

-### Custom Dashboaord to view stocks
+### View realtime and historic stock data
-On the dashboard, a list of watchlist stocks are available for the user, such that easy navigation through the website is possible.
-The list of stock companies that are watchlisted can be seen on the dashboard with links to the show page.
+On a company view page, a large user friendly graph is available for the user, with live stock price and percent change next to the company title.
+This data will be updates as the User hovers over certain reagions of the graph, where the stock price at that time is shown.
+Historical data is also available, with options of 1D, 1M, 2M, 6M, 1YR, 2YR, 5YR.
+Addtional data for the company can be found under the graph with key company statistics like market value.

 ![watchlist](https://github.com/nigelrodrigues15/Stocs/blob/master/app/assets/images/watchlist.png "watchlist")